AnalyticsAutomated/analytics_automated/docs/installation.rst

 * Next open the base settings files in `analytics_automated_project/settings/base.py` In here you'll find a section at the top labelled "Required A_A user settings".
   These are all the things you need set for the app to run.
-We prefer to keep theses settings in dev.py and production.py files.
-Then we can start the server in different configs for different purposes.
-  Either uncomment all these in base.py or move them to dev.py or production.py and set them there.
+We prefer to keep these settings in dev.py and production.py files.
+Then we can start the server in different configs for different purposes  Either uncomment all these in base.py or move them to dev.py or production.py and set them there.
 You can leave the smtp settings commented if you do not wish to send alerts via email to your users.

 3. Starting A_A in development localhost mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^